nilpaco/item-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

+## Json server
+For testing porpuses, we will use a json-server, run:

+`npm install -g json-server`

+and then in the project folder, run:

+`json-server --watch src/assets/items.json`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.